loic425/SymfonyStarter/README.md

     </a>
 </h1>

-Remove composer.lock form .gitignore file
+Remove composer.lock from the .gitignore file
 Search and replace 'app_name', 'AppName' et 'APP_NAME' with your application name

 Installation